icinganalysis/icinganalysis.github.io/content/NACA-TN-313.md

 >The ice formation has been charged in numerous instances with clogging air-speed-heads and other exposed instruments, and there are some reports of jammed controls.
-It is quite obvious that the format ion upon the Pitot or Venturi head of an air-speed meter or other instrument would interfere with its operation.
+It is quite obvious that the formation upon the Pitot or Venturi head of an air-speed meter or other instrument would interfere with its operation.
-However, the jamming of controls has not been experiepced in the experiments at this laboratory.
+However, the jamming of controls has not been experienced in the experiments at this laboratory.
-It is thought that the reported in stances of jamming have occurred on older and obsolete types of airplanes whose control systems were more exposed, and that it is much less likely to occur upon the more modern airplanes .
+It is thought that the reported in stances of jamming have occurred on older and obsolete types of airplanes whose control systems were more exposed, and that it is much less likely to occur upon the more modern airplanes.

 >During the conduct of these experiments several unusual cases of temperature inversion were noted, the most unusual